 You should check your caching settings to make sure caching is correctly enabled.
 In particular, this error can occur if persistent search is incorrectly configured, which means your changes are not being picked up.

 Within the Active Directory authentication module configuration, you should check the following specific settings:

 - DN Cache Enabled (sun-idrepo-ldapv3-dncache-enabled) - this should be enabled if Active Directory allows move/rename operations (Mod DN) and AM uses persistent searches to obtain notification of such updates.
 This is disabled by default.

 - Persistent Search Scope (sun-idrepo-ldapv3-config-psearch-scope) - this must be changed as SCOPE_SUB is the default, but you should not use SCOPE_SUB for Active Directory as this causes performance issues.

-You can use the console navigation instruction and/or ssoadm commands detailed above for Active Directory to check these settings.
+You can use the AM admin UI navigation instruction and/or ssoadm commands detailed above for Active Directory to check these settings.

 See Tune caching, FAQ: Caching in AM and Active Directory authentication module for further information.

 How do I understand what the user data store is used for in AM (All versions)?